NCBI-Hackathons/Master_gff3_parser/README.md

 Sequence Identifier Conversion Examples:
 * Annotation with RefSeq ID to UCSC ID for use in  UCSC Genome Browser tracks
-* Genbank to RefSeq ID
+* Convert to NCBI ID to search KEGG GENES Database
 * RefSeq to Genbank ID